Gmelin-Beilstein Memorial Coin 2026 to Helmut Maier

 - as soon as possible (until max.
 30/09/2027)

-- SHK or WHF with 5 hours per week
+- SHK or WHF with up to 10 hours per week

 - Collaboration in the third-party funded project "EUCLIDES - Euclid in modern times: History of transcultural transfers, translations and remodelling of the elements"